The value of unstructured data to CXOs

 Unstructured data includes document, audio recording, video, SMS, image, social media, internet content, etc. Each day, huge volumes generated and captured by businesses and governments to provide a record of their transaction and help inform critical business decisions.

 Data drives the world, with far-reaching impacts on us all, from individuals to major corporates.
 And the facts say that around 80% of the data available is unstructured, meaning it’s not in databases with a format that is easy to collate and analyse at speed.
-This is why everyone in C-Suite must know what their organization’s strategy is to use this information.
+This is why everyone in C-Suite must know what their organisation’s strategy is to use this information.

 You can be sure that your competitor is this thinking about it, and that your customer will expect you to use what’s in the unstructured data to provide them with a greater level of tailored serve.
+In this guide, we will cover what every CXO needs to know about unstructured data to take less-risky business decisions on investment in data and artificial intelligence.

+Why should you care?
 Your colleagues and counterparts are already aware of:

 - What is unstructured data?